 A Penal Code 17(b) motion may only work for you if you were charged with a wobbler.
 Wobblers are specific criminal charges in California.
 Prosecutors can charge you with either a misdemeanor or a felony if you face wobbler charges.

-There are many different charges that are considered wobblers in California.
+Many different charges are considered wobblers in California.
 Examples of wobblers include: